fahad1717/form-app_fedexChallenge/README.md

 # FormApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.
+The project was developed as a code challenge exercise for Fedex Front-End developer job position.

 ## Development server